Did You Know?

 In some cases, parents are divorced or separated and more than one parent wants to borrow a PLUS loan.
 In this situation, each parent should complete a separate application form.
 The total amount borrowed by both parents cannot exceed the PLUS loan limit, which is the cost of attendance minus any other aid received by the student.

 - 90 or more days delinquent on the repayment of a debt (In 2011, the Department of Education expanded the definition of 90 day delinquency to include accounts with a most recent status of “in collections” or “charged off” in the last five years.
-The Department is likely to propose changes based on discussions at recent rulemaking meetings); or if
+The Department made more changes (effective March 29, 2015) based on discussions at recent rulemaking meetings); or if

 - you have been the subject of a default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off of a federal government student loan debt, during the five years preceding the date of the credit report.